WarpScript audit tool for Warp 10 3.0

 Last but not least, for Warp 10 standalone, keep in mind you must add the backend type in your configurations.
 So, to upgrade from 2.x to 3.x, add backend = leveldb to your /opt/warp10/etc/conf.d/99-custom.conf file.
 Otherwise, Warp 10 won't start!

 We hope this tool will help you to migrate from Warp 10 2.x to 3.x.
-We will update it for beta and the final 3.0 release.
+We will update it for the beta and the final 3.0 release.

 In the meantime, we would love to have your feedback about this first Alpha 3.0.
 To do so, join the community on the Warp 10 Lounge.